Icinga/icingaweb2-module-director/doc/05-Upgrading.md

 never extended again.
 Check any Data List field using that behavior before running the migration.

+Removing an imported template from an object, whether in the UI or through the REST API, can now also remove a custom variable value that only existed because of that template.
+The UI asks for confirmation first; the REST API applies this cleanup right away.
+See [Attaching custom variables to objects and templates](12-Handling-custom-variables.md#Attaching-custom-variables-to-objects-and-templates) for details.

 <a name="upgrade-to-1.11.x"></a>Upgrading to 1.11.x
 --------------------------------------------------